Cha-code/Libft/README.md

 Requirements

 This program is written in C language for Linux distributions and thus needs the clang compiler and some standard C libraries to run.

+Add the "libft" and link it when compiling, and you're all set to employ any libft functions in your project.